antiface/NoiseFieldTheory/README.md

-# NoiseFieldTheory
+# Noise Field Theory
-Noise Field Theory
+* Noise Field Theory is a theory about the hypothetical existence of "noise fields";
+* (more soon...)

 ## [BACK TO INDEX OF REPOSITORIES] (https://github.com/antiface/Index)